 3. Meditate on the card you pulled

-"The artwork, the symbolism, the traditional meaning and also any personal meanings that come up for you," says Marmanides.
+Consider "The artwork, the symbolism, the traditional meaning, and also any personal meanings that come up for you," says Marmanides.
 "What I think is best is to then write down the card and those keywords somewhere—your notes app, a tarot journal, a sticky note—to refer back to and see how the answer will manifest in your life."